Interview with Ronald Hobbs

 RH: You ask the question, but I can’t answer it.
 And don’t publish the poem.

-RW: Why not?
-I don’t know why in the world you would not want the poem published.
-It’s lovely, beautiful…
+RW: I don’t know why in the world you would not want the poem published.

 RH: One person in ten thousand is going to know what that is.

 RW: It doesn’t matter.
-The people who do will know it.
+The people who do, will recognize it.
 That’s the reason to publish it.
 And I suspect we may underestimate the number of people who can resonate to that.

 RH: Well, and as a matter of opinion, I think poets take themselves too seriously when they should not be doing so, and not seriously enough when they should.
 You can serve Ban The Bomb, or you can serve something else.
 It’s not about what you get put in print that matters.
 If poets are anything they are...
 I almost want to use the word teachers.
 Its not quite the word.